hstarmans/esp32_hexastorm/readme.md

 Best option for more typical webserver seems to be [microdot](https://github.com/miguelgrinberg/microdot/tree/main).
 Another interesting option is [MicroWebSrv2](https://github.com/jczic/MicroWebSrv2).
 This webserver is no longer under active development.

+## Screen + controller
+A library is available [here](https://github.com/peterhinch/micropython-micro-gui) It also outlines which screen are supported.